dell/terraform-provider-powerscale/docs/resources/synciq_global_settings.md

 - `max_concurrent_jobs` (Number) The max concurrent jobs that SyncIQ can support.
 This number is based on the size of the current cluster and the current SyncIQ worker throttle rule.
 - `ocsp_address` (String) The address of the OCSP responder to which to connect.
 - `ocsp_issuer_certificate_id` (String) The ID of the certificate authority that issued the certificate whose revocation status is being checked.
-- `password` (String) The password for cluster authentication
-- `password_set` (Boolean) Indicates if a password is set for authentication.
-Password value is not shown with GET.
 - `preferred_rpo_alert` (Number) If specified, display as default RPO Alert value for new policy creation via WebUI.
 - `renegotiation_period` (Number) If specified, the duration to persist encrypted connection before forcing a renegotiation.
 - `report_email` (Set of String) Email sync reports to these addresses.